wilsonng234/Simple-Search-Engine/report.md

     - Primary key: `docId`
     - Indexes: `docId`(indexed, unique)

     The collection stores the page rank of each page docId.
 The docId is indexed to provide quick access to the page rank of the page.
-The page rank is combined with its term weight for the final score calculation and will be specified in the algorithm section of the report.
+The page rank is combined with its term weight for the final score calculation and will be specified in the [algorithm](#pagerank) section of the report.
     <br>

 # Algorithm

 ## Crawler

-The crawling strategy is based on the BFS algorithm.
-The crawler will start from the seed URL and crawl the web pages in breadth-first order.
-The crawler will stop when the number of crawled pages reaches the limit or when there is no more pages to crawl.
+The crawler uses JSoup to parse the HTML of the web pages.
+It will extract the title, body, size, last modification date and child URLs of the page.
+The order of crawling strategy is based on the BFS algorithm.
+It will start from the seed URL and crawl the web pages in breadth-first order.
+The stopping criteria is when the number of crawled pages reaches the limit or when there is no more pages to crawl.

 ## Term Weighting

-$ \text{idf} = \log_2{\frac{N}{df}}$
+$ \text{idf} = \log_2{\frac{\text{N}}{\text{df}}}$
-$ \text{Term weight} = \frac{tf}{\max{TF}}*idf$
+$ \text{Term weight} = \frac{\text{tf}}{\max{\text{TF}}}\*\text{idf}$
 The term weighting is based on the TF-IDF algorithm.
 The term frequency is calculated by the number of times the term is found in the page.
 The inverse document frequency(idf) is calculated by the logarithm of the total number of pages divided by the number of pages that contain the term.
-The term weight is calculated by the product of the term frequency and the idf.
+The term weight is calculated as the product of the term frequency and the idf.

 ## PageRank

 The PageRank algorithm is used to rank the pages based on the link structure of the web.
 The PageRank algorithm is based on the following formula:
 PR = (1-d) + d \* [PR(T1)/C(T1) + ... + PR(Tn)/C(Tn)]
-where PR is the PageRank of the page, d is the damping factor, T1, ..., Tn are the pages that link to the page, and C( T1), ..., C(Tn) are the number of outbound links of T1, ..., Tn.
+where PR is the PageRank of the page, d is the damping factor, T1, ..., Tn are the pages that link to the page, and C(T1), ..., C(Tn) are the number of outbound links of T1, ..., Tn.
 d is set to 0.85 in our implementation.
 The outbound link does not contain duplicate in our implementation.
 Therefore, spamming the outbound link will not affect the PageRank of the page.

 ## Mechanism favoring title words

 The words in the title and in the body will share the same entry in the `words` collection.
 However, the term weight calculation of title words and body words are different.
 Given the same word, it will have different term frequency, maxTF, document frequency, and inverse document frequency in the title and in the body.
 Therefore, the term weight of the title words and body words are calculated separately.
 In additional to it, the title words are favoured by multiplying a constant factor to its term weight.
 The constant factor is set to 10.0 in our implementation.
 The following code example illustrates the term weight calculation of title words and body words:

 ```java
 class TermWeightExample {